-Financial assets available for general expenditure, that is, without donor or other restriction limiting their use, within one year of the statement of financial position date comprise the following as of December 31, 2018:
+Financial assets available for general expenditure, that is, without donor or other restriction limiting their use, within one year of the statement of financial position date comprise the following:

+2019 2018

 Financial assets at end of year available within one year:

-Cash \$ 834,671
+Cash \$ 528,323 \$ 834,671

-Grants receivable 156,531
+Grants receivable 603,274 156,531

-Related-party receivable 4,473
+Related-party receivable 33,273 4,473

-Other receivable 1,475
+Other receivable 1,349 1,475

-997,150
+1,125,196 997,150

-Less financial assets not available for general expenditures:
+Less financial assets not available for general expenditures: -

-Cash subject to expenditure for specific purpose (728,037)
+Cash subject to expenditure for specific purpose (669,534) (728,037)

-Financial assets available for general expenditures within one year \$ 269,113
+Financial assets available for general expenditures within one year \$ 496,685 \$ 269,113

 Financial assets include amounts that will be used to pay accounts payable, accrued expenses and other payables from operating cash flow, if any, in the subsequent year.
-An amount of \$728,037 of the financial assets is subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the consolidated statement of financial position date.
+An amount of \$669,534 and \$728,037 of the financial assets in 2019 and 2018, respectively, is subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the consolidated statement of financial position date.
 As part of its liquidity management, the Organization monitors liquidity in order to fulfill its operating cash needs.
 The Organization has various sources that provide liquidity during the year such as contract revenue, program fees, interest income, and grants and contributions.
-The Organization operates within a budget and anticipate collecting sufficient revenue to cover general expenditures.
+The Organization operates within a budget and anticipates collecting sufficient revenue to cover general expenditures.

-NOTE 10 - PRIOR PERIOD ADJUSTMENT
+NOTE 10 - RENTAL INCOME